ITU-AI-ML-in-5G-Challenge/DeepSense6G_TII/README.md

 ```
 ### Data Augmentation
 We utilize two data augmentations here: adaptation and flip
-1. Augment the adaptation dataset.
+1. Augment the adaptation dataset: randomly changing the brightness, contrast, gamma, hue, saturarion, sharpness, and blurring for the camera data; downsampling and adding noise to the Lidar points cloud; adding noise to the FFT coefficients in the spectral domain of the radar data.
 If setting the argument '--augmentation=1', data augmentation will be activated.
 2. horizontally flip the camera, ladar, radar, and GPS data: If '--flip=1', the
 ## Train
 ## Test